-The Planning Division provided public notice regarding the Planning Director hearing in accordance with the Government Code (Section 65091), CZO (Section 8181-6.2 et seq.).
-On November 4, 2021, the Planning Division mailed notice to owners of property within 300 feet and residents within 100 feet of the property on which the project site is located.
-On November 8, 2021, the Planning Division placed a legal ad in the Ventura County Star.
-As of the date of this document, not comments on the Project have been received.
+The Planning Division provided public notice regarding the Planning hearing in accordance with the Government Code (Section 65091), CZO Section 8181-6.2 et seq.
+On December 9, 2021, the Planning Division mailed notice to owners of property within 300 feet and residents within 100 feet of the property on which the project site is located.
+On December 13, 2021, the Planning Division placed a legal ad in the Ventura County Star.
+As of the date of this document, no comments have been received.

 The project site is located within the City of Oxnard's Sphere of Influence.
-On March 26, 2021, the Planning Division notified the City of Oxnard of the proposed project and requested interagency review of the project.
-On April 7, 2021, representatives for the City of Oxnard responded the City had no comment on the proposed project.
+Therefore, on May 6, 2021, the Planning Division notified the City of Oxnard of the proposed project.
+On May 18, 2021 a response from the City of Oxnard indicated that the City had no specific comment on the proposed project.